 What is API management?

 API management is a centralized and unified way to deploy and reuse your integration assets, share documentation, and keep your services safe.
-When you’re employing a lot of APIs to digitize, adopt a microservices architecture, or build your business strategy around APIs, you need to control not just one aspect of your APIs, but their full life cycle, including such tasks as:
+When you’re employing a lot of APIs to digitize, adopt a microservices architecture, or build your business strategy around APIs, you need to control not just one aspect of your APIs but their full life cycle, including such tasks as:

-• Defining API schemas and publishing them
+- defining API schemas and publishing them,

-• Controlling and billing traffic that goes through your APIs
+- controlling and billing traffic that goes through your APIs,

-• Tracking APIs for errors in real time
+- tracking APIs for errors in real time,

-• Reviewing usage analytics and improving APIs
+- reviewing usage analytics and improving APIs, and

-• Onboarding new users and creating great developer experience
+- onboarding new users and creating great developer experience.

 API management covers the full API lifecycle